Money matters and separation

 Rule 6

 ‘Fathers that have their own special needs face obstacles to parenting their children.
-It is as if the community has decided that they are incapable of loving their children or of being loved by their children.’ – Barry Lillie Kids ‘n’ Dad
+It is as if the community has decided that they are incapable of loving their children or of being loved by their children.’ – Barry Lillie, founder, Kids ‘n’ Dad

 • Many dads who deal with mental health issues, disabilities and extreme poverty are often left out of the parenting loop.
 In an intact family, a parent’s illness would be an opportunity for caring and understanding for a child.